Port of Kherson

 The Seaport of Kherson (Херсонський морський порт) is in the city of Kherson, Ukraine, in the delta of the Dnieper river.

 The berthing line of the seaport is 1.5 km (10 berths), with depths up to 9.6 m.
 The port is served by the railway station Kherson-Port, has one railway entry.
 There are 7 railway tracks in the port area with a total length of 3.2 km.
 The highways are adjacent to the port.
 The cargo turnover of Kherson seaport in 2016 amounted to 3.7 million tons.
 The capacity of terminals of Kherson seaport reaches 8.0 million tons / year.

+Following the Russian invasion of Ukraine in 2022 the port was occupied, looted, and subjected to frequent shelling by Russian forces.
+This led to the near-total destruction of the port's infrastructure, and as of 2025, the port remains non-operational.

+History

+In 1778, the city of Kherson was founded, and by 1803, Kherson started developing as a merchant port.
+In 1806, a government-funded shipyard was built, which launched 20-30 merchant vessels annually.
+However, in the late 1800s, dredging work on the Dnieper's river bed led to the closure of the port.
+It was reopened in 1901 after 30 years, and became important as a grain export hub.